Suraj-Vashista-BK/receiptPractice/readme.md

 ### 3. Testing

 Testing has been performed using jest ( a javascript testing library).
-I have designed the tests to check the following 3 areas
+I have designed the tests to check the following 3 areas:
-* Input validation: Tests are written to make sure the validation function allows only the schema mentioned in api.yml file.
+* Input validation: Tests are written to make sure the validation function allows only the schema mentioned in [api.yml](https://github.com/Suraj-Vashista-BK/ReceiptProcessor/blob/main/api.yml) file.
 * Score Validation: Tests are written to make sure that the given rules have been implemented properly and correct scores are assigned to receipts.
 * EndPoint Validation: Tests are written to make sure that server endpoints provides appropriate HTTP response codes and descriptions for all different types of inputs.

 ## Accessing the server

-Since the task was to build only a server, I have not created the UI assuming that fetch has some scripts to test.
+Since the task was to build only a server, I have not created the UI assuming that Fetch has some scripts to test.

-The following ways have been used and tested by me inorder to access this server:
+The following ways have been used and tested by me in order to access this server:
 - Postman ( Sometimes there can be some latency in the first request sent my postman.
 This is an issue with postman and not the application ).
 - curl

-A sample curl command used
+A sample curl command used:
 ```
 curl --location 'http://localhost:3000/receipts/dc33fe6a-a7c8-4e4a-b964-b694662d97d3/points' --data ''
 ```